techdivision/import-docs/pages/02.getting-started/03.configuration/docs.37.md

 #### Loggers

-M2IF uses [Monolog](https://github.com/Seldaek/monolog) to provide the basic logging functionality.
+Pacemaker Community uses [Monolog](https://github.com/Seldaek/monolog) to provide the basic logging functionality.
 Therefore, at least one logger instance is necessary.
 By default, if no logger has been configured, a system logger will be instanciated, that writes log messages to the error log that has been configured in the `php.ini` file of the used PHP installation.

 To add additional loggers, or override the default one with name `system`, the configuration file can be extended like